SysKitTeam/docs-point/common-tasks/monitor-lifecycle-management.md

 ## View Lifecycle Management History

-If you click on **View History**, **SysKit Point** redirects you to the **Lifecycle Management History** report, where you can see all the lifecycle management tasks that were performed in your environment, you can also:
+If you click the **View History**, **SysKit Point** redirects you to the **Lifecycle Management History** report, where you can see all the lifecycle management tasks that were performed in your environment, you can also:

 * **Filter** the report by clicking on the action tiles\(1\)
 * See the **status** of a resource and who performed an action on it\(2\)